Ed-Davis/cryptoChecker/README.md

 - Use the format `API_KEY='xxxxxxxxxxxxxxxxxxxxxxxxxxxx'`
 - More ENV vars can be added to this file and will be added to the secrets dictionary in `apilib.py`

-TO USE:
+TO MAKE SURE YOU USE THE REAL API:

-- Uncomment line 6 and comment out line 7 to use the real API (the default is mocked)
+Uncomment line 6 and comment out line 7 to use the real API (the default is mocked).
+This is the default behaviour due to the need for an API key